optimalbrew/analytics/README.md

 * [mapping and estimating elasticity of insurance adoption](./femaData.ipynb)

+### Spectrum Sharing in Licensed Wireless Communication Bands
+We develop pricing models to study the sharing of radio frequency resources between existing (e.g. cellular networks) and emerging technologies (e.g. robotics, sensor networks).
+Link to repo with [R programs](https://github.com/petecarkeek/Spectrum_Sharing) to generate plots for [IEEE paper on dynamic spectrum allocation in licensed wireless bands](https://ieeexplore.ieee.org/abstract/document/8301016/).

 ### ML and econometrics
-My approach to blending machine learning tools with traditional econometrics framework is to think about the **anatomy of a regression** formula.
+My approach to blending machine learning tools with traditional econometrics framework is to think about the **anatomy of a regression** formula (e.g. see 'Mostly harmless econometrics' by Angrist and Pischke).
 The formula states that the **partial effect** of a variable X on Y can be estimated as *beta = Cov(Resid.Y, Resid.X)/Var(Resid.X)*, where these are residuals obtained by regressing Y and X on *all other covariates*.
 These regressions, in turn, can be based on linear regression, or any other statistical learning method such as random forests or neural networks.
 Standard errors can be obtained using resampling methods e.g. bootsrap, jackknife etc.

 * [Multiple regression and generalized random forest](./genRandForest.ipynb) : simple "text book" example of a wage regression to compare linear models with random forest based estimation.

 * [Mixed logit regression with random coefficients](./mixedLogit.ipynb)  Todo: extend example to cover random forest approach using multinomial logit and classification trees with CRAN package 'ranger'.

-### Spectrum Sharing
-Link to repo with [R programs](https://github.com/petecarkeek/Spectrum_Sharing) to generate plots for IEEE paper on dynamic spectrum allocation in licensed wireless bands.